Fast radio bursts at the dawn of the 2020s: Motivations for continued and future observations

 \subsection{Targeted observations of potential FRB sites}

 Linking FRBs to other known types of astrophysical sources and events can greatly inform their nature (and vice versa).
+Targeted observations of recent (superluminous) supernova and long GRB sites may eventually lead to the discovery of ultra-young FRBs observed just after birth, if formed in such scenarios \citep{eftekhari_2019_apjl,marcote_2019_apjl}.
+We should also be targeting the population of `wandering' black holes in dwarf galaxies \citep{reines_2020_apj}, since some of these compact persistent radio sources may actually be related to repeating FRBs as opposed to AGN-like activity \citep{eftekhari_2020_apj,law_2021_arxiv}.

-Targeted observations of recent (superluminous) supernova and long GRB sites may eventually lead to the discovery of ultra-young FRBs \citep{eftekhari_2019_apjl}.
-Automated, low-latency follow-up as soon as possible after such an event \citep{anderson_2021_pasa} may reveal bursts from a central engine that later collapses to a black hole.
+Automated, low-latency follow-up as soon as possible after a transient event \citep{anderson_2021_pasa} may reveal bursts from a central engine that later collapses to a black hole.
 Co-observing, or buffered data from low-frequency radio telescopes (where the large dispersive delay offers the opportunity to capture the signal later), will detect or constrain prompt coherent radio emission from such events.
 As the fields of view, and rapid, triggered repointing capabilities of radio telescopes increase, we may also find prompt FRB-like emission from cataclysmic events such as supernovae (SNe), tidal disruption events (TDEs), short/long GRBs, and gravitational wave (GW) events.